Best Cavity Back Irons for 2023 (Buyer’s Guide)

 What’s the difference between cast and forged cavity back irons?

-Forged irons, like the Mizuno MP 20, are crafted from one piece of metal and made especially for advanced golfers who want clubs that offer premium workability.
-Forged cavity back irons, like the TaylorMade p790 irons, are designed to offer a compact hitting area that provides control for low handicappers that can hit shots with shapes and differing heights.
+Forged irons are crafted from one piece of metal and made especially for advanced golfers who want clubs that offer premium workability.
+They are designed to offer a compact hitting area that provides control for low handicappers who can hit shots with shapes and differing heights.

 Golf irons can last for several years with routine maintenance.
 Periodic cleaning of the face and grooves can provide optimum spin and clean contact.